Center for Digitized Public Spheres Research (ZEDOE)

 He has been invited and participated in research and teaching exchanges in more than ten different universities around Europe including Austria, Germany, France, Spain and Catalunya; and of course, the United Kingdom.
 As a social scientist, he fights monsters of social injustice, social discrimination and social inequalities reproduced by technologies and by wrong decisions.
 As a teacher, he finds personal pleasure in learning, in changing the ways of thinking.
 He says: „Perhaps this explains why I study technology, and why science is for me also a way of creativity more than a Techne, or why I am so terribly scared of monkeys with weapons.“

-Dr. Joan Ramon Rodriguez-Amat will be in the department this week and soon visit for a second time.
-In the following days, we are looking forward to talking about future research and teaching cooperations.
+Dr. Joan Ramon Rodriguez-Amat will be in the department for several weeks in 2023 and 2024.
+We are looking forward to talking about future research and teaching cooperations.

 Project: ChatGPT and Generative Artificial Intelligence